Ever since the Phoenicians sought Cornish tin, the United Kingdom in all its forms has been visible in overseas markets to a greater or lesser extent.

 The UK has a reputation that echoes history, values, and ambition.
 The country is small, but it has always been at the fore of industrial change.
 It is not scared of challenge, nor of change.
 As the world tackles climate-change it is an influencer of note.
 It is on the stage, shining a spotlight with opinion and technology.

 Careers are being forged across tactical and strategic roles in International Trade.
-New skills such as Global Sensemaking are being developed.
+New skills such as Global Trade Blueprint Programme are being developed.
 There is a deluge of training: courses covering a plethora of topics from documentary compliance (useful for understanding the rules of Origin) to accessing new markets.
 For those in marketing, adapting the message to linguistic, customs, culture and language is vital.

 This is exactly where the impact of the Made in Britain mark lies.
 The symbolic logo conveys implicit values of respect and trust.
 Promotion of the logo on a website, marketing material or product indicates that a company is as proud of its produce as someone receiving an Oscar.
 It is a selling tool with integrity and there is evidence of growing recognition and use.